Patrick Bailey: Major leagues

 On May 19, 2023, Bailey was selected to the 40-man roster and promoted to the major leagues for the first time.
 On May 21, Bailey hit his first major league home run in a 7–5 win over the Miami Marlins.
 On August 1, Bailey – after entering the prior inning as a defensive replacement – ended a game with a walk-off pick-off from his knees, catching Diamondback Geraldo Perdomo on first base with two outs in the ninth inning in a one-run game, with the fastest pop time (1.39 seconds) to first base on a successful pickoff throw in the Statcast era (since 2015).
 On August 13, he caught Ezequiel Duran of Texas trying to steal, to send the game into extra innings, with the fastest pop time (1.71 seconds) to second base recorded by an MLB catcher so far in 2023; it was the fastest pop time to second base by a Giants catcher under Statcast (from 2015), and he had each of the top 14 pop times on that list.

 In 2024, Bailey won his first Gold Glove Award as a catcher in the National League.
 He is the fourth catcher to win the Gold Glove for the Giants.
 He won the award that year along with his teammate, third baseman Matt Chapman.

 On July 8, 2025, in a game against the Philadelphia Phillies, Bailey hit a walk-off inside-the-park home run off closer Jordan Romano.
 This was the first walk-off inside-the-park home run by a Giant since Ángel Pagán's similar hit in 2013, and the first by a catcher since Bennie Tate's in 1926.
 On September 12, in a game against the Los Angeles Dodgers, Bailey hit a walk-off grand slam home run off closer Tanner Scott.
 This was the first walk-off grand slam by a Giant since Jack Hiatt's similar hit in 1969.
 With those two homers in those two games, Bailey became the first player in MLB history to record a walk-off inside-the-park home run and a walk-off grand slam in a season.

 Bailey finished the 2025 season batting .222/.277/.325 in 135 games.
 Defensively, he led all MLB catchers with 19 defensive runs saved.
 On November 2, 2025, Bailey was awarded his second career Gold Glove Award for National League catchers.

+On April 22, 2026, Bailey hit a game winning three–run home run against the Los Angeles Dodgers.
+He appeared in 30 games for San Francisco, slashing .146/.213/.183 with one home run, five RBI, and two stolen bases.

+Cleveland Guardians (2026-present)

+On May 9, 2026, the Giants traded Bailey to the Cleveland Guardians in exchange for Matt Wilkinson and a compensatory draft pick in the 2026 MLB draft.